DERGMs: Degeneracy-restricted exponential random graph models: Non-degeneracy and Stability of DERGMs

 \section{Non-degeneracy and Stability of DERGMs}

 In this section, we formally show that restricting the support of an ERGMs to $k$-degenerate graphs improves model behavior. \cite{schweinberger2011instability} showed that the degenerate behavior of an ERGM is closely tied with the notion of ``stability'' of sufficient statistics that are used to define the ERGM.
 In particular, ``un-stable'' sufficient statistics lead to excessive sensitivity of the model, which in turn leads to degenerate model behavior and impacts the MCMC-MLE estimation.
 We extend the notion of stability to support-restricted models and tie it to the support size of a model.
 Roughly, a sufficient statistic is stable if it can be strictly upper-bounded by the log of support size of the model.
 In an ERGM, the log of support size is of order $O(n^2)$ and hence any sufficient statistic that grows faster than $O(n^2)$ is considered unstable.
 This includes the number of triangles and number of two-stars, both of which grow at a rate of $O(n^3)$.
 This unstable behavior leads to excessive sensitivity and degeneracy of the edge-triangle ERGM.
 DERGMs, on the other hand, are defined by restricting the support size and include only $k$-degenerate graphs for a fixed $k$.
 Restricting the support to $k$-degenerate graphs induces stability of sufficient statistics such as triangles and two-stars, which in turn improves model behavior.
+Furthermore, if $k$ is fixed, the number of edges and triangles is of the same order, so the triangle term cannot dominate the edge term; see Proposition~\ref{prop:stableSufficientStatistics}.